blaybrigidi/mqtt-subscriber/MANUAL.md

 The service is connected but no readings are arriving.
 Check that:
 - The sensor/publishing device is powered on and connected to the internet
 - The sensor is publishing to the correct topic (`vitals/<patient-id>`)
-- The patient ID in `main.rs` matches what the sensor is using
+- The `USER_ID` in your `.env` matches the patient ID the sensor is publishing under

 ---